Memory Architectures for AI Agents

 Pros: Human readable, human editable, version controllable, zero infrastructure.

-Cons: Linear search only.
-Scales poorly past a few thousand lines.
-No ranking or filtering.
+Cons: Linear search only; scales poorly past a few thousand lines with no ranking or filtering.

 Don’t underestimate flat files.
-A well-maintained CLAUDE.md with 50 lines of hard-won project knowledge outperforms a vector store full of auto-generated summaries.
+A well-maintained CLAUDE.md with 50 lines of hard-won project knowledge outperforms a vector store full of auto-generated summaries, because every line was written by a human who knew which constraints actually mattered.

 Vector Store Memory